eobrain/webhome/_posts/2013-09-01-dance-of-the-two-cultures.md

 title: The Dance of the Two Cultures
 date: 2013-09-01
 category: Society
+image: /img/heaney.webp
+image-text: Seamus Heaney Obituary in the New York Times
 ---

-![Heaney article in NYT][1] Today the New York Times marked the death of Seamus Heaney with an above-the-fold front page photo, and a long article illustrated with quotes from his work.
+Today the New York Times marked the death of Seamus Heaney with an above-the-fold front page photo, and a long article illustrated with quotes from his work.
 As I read his beautifully crafted and emotionally powerful lines I mourned our loss, while also feeling some pride that the world